Goldman Sachs ventures west for annual meeting in Salt Lake City

 Goldman’s Utah operation is one of its largest, with 1,500 employees.
 It is also one of the few offices where Goldman has kept hiring workers amid broader staff cuts the past few years -- partly because of an agreement with the state to boost job growth in exchange for tax cuts.

-Goldman’s meeting will take place at Goldman’s Salt Lake City headquarters at 222 South Main Street at 9:30 a.m. local time ( 1530 GMT) o n May 23, a day after Blankfein and Utah Governor Gary Herbert attend a graduation ceremony for small-business owners who completed an education program sponsored by Goldman Sachs.
+Goldman’s meeting will take place at Goldman’s Salt Lake City headquarters at 222 South Main Street at 9:30 a.m. local time on May 23, a day after Blankfein and Utah Governor Gary Herbert attend a graduation ceremony for small-business owners who completed an education program sponsored by Goldman Sachs.
 The bank committed $500 million to that “10,000 Small Businesses” program in November 2009.

 Last year, Herbert pledged to create 100,000 new jobs in Utah in 1,000 days, and Goldman is one of his key partners in that effort.
 Utah agreed to give Goldman up to $47.3 million worth of tax rebates over 20 years in exchange for meeting certain job and wage benchmarks.